DACA is dead.

 It would not be surprising that when the DREAM ACT becomes reality, the current proposal looks quite different than the version passed.
 More likely than not, the end product will be stricter.

-I assumed, and publicly predicted, the DREAM Act would become law by 2010.
+I assumed and publicly predicted the DREAM Act would become law in 2010.

-My hopes, and those of thousands of undocumented immigrant youth, were quickly extinguished.
+The hopes of thousands of undocumented immigrant youth would soon extinguished.

-Doubts about his commitment to campaign promises continued to grow, and as pointed out about the ongoing battle to pass the DREAM Act, the president was disinclined to exert leadership on immigration issues.
+Doubts about his commitment to campaign promises continued to grow, as the president was disinclined to exert leadership on immigration issues.
 Worse, his public comments went back and forth between support and reluctance.

 Three years later, facing re-election, Obama announced the birth of DACA.
 The policy allowed certain immigrants to defer deportation and obtain work permits for a period of two years, renewable upon good behavior, on June 15, 2012.
 Unlike the DREAM Act, there was no path to legalization.